salestrip/hr/Salesforce Developer.md

 ## The Offer
 - The chance to shape an incredible company, with a team that has built and sold several companies before
-- A market-related salary
+- A good salary along with a decent number of stock options
-- Stock options
-- Central London office with some remote work
+- Central London office with some remote work (if you live outside of London we can discuss remote work)
 - Rest is important so we provide a decent number of holidays

 ## Right up your alley?